Intercom System in Egypt Main Unit

 - Keypad (if available): Allows users to input numbers, codes, or extensions for more advanced functionality.

-The telephone’s design and functionality may vary depending on the system type—whether for residential, commercial, institutional, or industrial applications.
+The telephone’s design and functionality may vary depending on the system type—whether for residential, commercial, institutional, or industrial applications in Intercom System in Egypt.